E. Andrew Balas

-E. Andrew Balas M.D., Ph.D. is a fellow of the American College of Medical Informatics and elected member of the European Academy of Sciences and Arts.
+E. Andrew Balas is a Hungarian academic who is a fellow of the American College of Medical Informatics and elected member of the European Academy of Sciences and Arts.
 He serves as Professor at Augusta University (formerly Medical College of Georgia).
 Balas is Vice President of the Friends of the National Library of Medicine.

 Early years and education

 Andrew Balas was born in Budapest as the third child of Balás Gábor, an attorney, journal editor and historian.
 After having finished the secondary school Piarista Gimnázium (Budapest), he studied general medicine at Semmelweis University where he graduated MD in 1977, ranked first in the medical school class.
 He started working as a research faculty member in the Computing Center at Semmelweis University.
 Simultaneously he enrolled in the mathematics program of Eötvös Loránd University.
 Among his professors were Paul Erdős and László Babai.
 He graduated with an MS in Applied Mathematics in 1983.

 In 1984 he worked for the Registry of the European Dialysis and Transplant Association (London, UK).
 After returning to Budapest he worked as associate director of the Institute of Health Care Organization, Planning and Informatics for 4 years.
 In 1988 he moved to the United States.
 Working as a research fellow at Intermountain Healthcare in Salt Lake City, he enrolled in the medical informatics PhD program of the University of Utah and graduated in 1991.